dreamforce16/df16workshops/content/workshop/suggestion-box/index.md

 Now, that we know and understand how we can build a basic application using point-and-click, let us now extend this app using lightning components.The UI of the Application we will create will resemble the Lightning Experience UI as we will make use of Salesforce Lightning Design System.

 The Lightning Component framework is a UI framework for developing dynamic web apps for mobile and desktop devices.
 In this workshop, you'll create a simple Lightning Application that is built of smaller components which will help you create, search and vote for existing suggestions in your org.
 You'll start by creating an Apex controller class, then create the Lightning Components and an event handler and finally render the Application UI using all the components together.

+## Add a Custom Domain to Your Org with My Domain

+To use Lightning Components, your organization needs to have a custom domain configured using My Domain.

+To provide world class security for apps, we’re requiring that all users of Lightning Components use My Domain, just as we do for other advanced features, such as Salesforce Identity.
+If you want to use Lightning Components in Lightning tabs, Lightning Pages, or as standalone apps, you must enable My Domain in your org.

+#### Enable My Domain in Your Org

+Set up a custom domain with the Salesforce My Domain feature to put your Lightning Components to work.
+If you already have My Domain enabled in your Developer org, you can skip this section and the next one.

+1. From Setup, go to My Domain
+2. Enter the subdomain name you want to use within the sample URL.
+For example, a company called Universal Containers wants to use the subdomain universalcontainers.
+The company’s login URL would be https://universalcontainers.my.salesforce.com/.
+Your name can include up to 40 letters, numbers, and hyphens.

+You can’t use these reserved words for subdomains: www *or* salesforce *or* heroku

+You can’t start the domain name with:

+root *or* status *or* a hyphen

+3. Click Check Availability.
+If your name is already taken, choose a different one.
+4. Click Terms and Conditions to review your agreement, then select the checkbox.
+5. Click Register Domain.
+You receive an email when your domain name is ready for testing.
+It can take up to 3 minutes.

+#### Roll Out My Domain to Your Org

+After you set up your domain name, test it and then roll it out to your org.
+Even though you don't have any users to deploy it to in your DE org, you must still roll out My Domain to make your custom Lightning components available in Lightning Pages, in the Lightning App Builder, and for standalone apps.

+1. Test your domain login.
+From Setup, go to  My Domain, then Click here to login.
+Or, log out of your DE org and log in to Salesforce using your custom domain name.
+You can click the login link in the activation email you received.
+2. Test the new domain name by clicking tabs and links.
+All pages now show your new domain name.
+3. To roll out the new domain name to your organization, from Setup, go to My Domain , then select OK

 ## Create a Server-side Apex Controller Class